Abby Joseph Cohen: Successes and failures

 She is famous for predicting the bull market of the 1990s early in the decade, and was named Institutional Investor's top strategist in 1998 and 1999.
-However, she developed a reputation as a so-called "perma-bull", receiving criticism for continued bullish predictions after March 2000 as the stock market entered a dramatic decline.
+CNBC referred to the market decline in March 2000 as "The Abby Effect" because she urged investors to reduce their exposure to internet stocks.
+However, she was criticized for adopting a more bullish stance in August 2000, a few weeks prior to the 9/11 attacks which triggered a recession.

-Her reputation was further damaged when she failed to foresee the great Bear Market of 2008.
-In December 2007, she predicted the S&P 500 index would rally to 1,675 in 2008, the most optimistic of 14 Wall Street forecasters.
-The S&P 500 traded as low as 741 by November 2008, 56% below her prediction.
-On March 8, 2008, Goldman Sachs announced that Cohen was being replaced by David Kostin as the bank's chief forecaster for the U.S. stock market.
+Like most of Wall Street, she failed to foresee the extent of the financial crisis and the great Bear Market of 2008.
+In December 2007, the Goldman Sachs team predicted the S&P 500 index would rally to 1,675 in 2008, the most optimistic of 14 Wall Street forecasters.
+This forecast was revised substantially lower in January 2008.
+The S&P 500 traded as low as 741 by November 2008.
+In March 2008 David Kostin became the bank's chief forecaster for the U.S. stock market.